ChaoticAurora/chaoticaurora.github.io/content/posts/personal/cauldronRender.md

 # Process

-This render was made for a small competition I have with some friends where we all have a certain timeframe to make a render with a certain theme
+This render was made for a small competition I have with some friends.
+We all have a certain timeframe to make a render with a certain theme.
 > This render has the theme: **Magic**

 > I had **1 week** to finish this render.

-First I searched for some refrences.
+First I searched for some references.
 Then I modeled a simple cauldron.
 After which I spent a while perfecting the shader.
 Lastly I animated the entire thing.